top of page

 History

-The Friar Who Ruled Florence
+The Friar Who Defied the Renaissance

-A book in progress ...
+in Concept ...

 “For my part, I am not sure; my mind is not made up one way or the other … but to conclude, I say this: if he was good we have seen in our day a great prophet; if bad, a very great man ….”